-Beach parties are one the best things to do in Rethymnon at night!
+Things locals know: Beach parties are one of the best things to do in Rethymnon at night!

 Many tavernas organize the so-called Greek nights.
 This is an evening event when the taverna offers especially regional dishes, including lamb and pork cooked on the open fire.